department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 #### [H3] {{ %%applicant 1 name%% }}

-- { if checked I'm / the applicant is the Veteran's spouse or The applicant is my spouse add %%Copy of marriage license (required)%% }
+- { if checked I'm / the applicant is the sponsor's spouse or The applicant is my spouse add %%Copy of marriage license (required)%% }

-- { if checked I / the applicant is the Veteran's surviving spouse add %%Copy of marriage license (required)%% }
+- { if checked I / the applicant is the sponsor's surviving spouse add %%Copy of marriage license (required)%% }

-- { if checked I / the applicant was the Veteran's surviving spouse but remarried after the age of 55 add %%Copy of the legal document that ended your marriage (required)%% }
+- { if checked I / the applicant was the sponsor's surviving spouse but remarried after the age of 55 add %%Copy of the legal document that ended your marriage (required)%% }

-- { if checked The applicant is the Veteran's child and birthdate equals age 18 - 23 add %%Copy of school certificate (required)%% }
+- { if checked The applicant is the sponsor's child and birthdate equals age 18 - 23 add %%Copy of school certificate (required)%% }

 - { if checked The applicant is my child and birthdate equals age 18 - 23 add %%Copy of school certificate (required)%% }